JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 other relevant information in very structured way.
 Additionally, your application can easily implement valuable features like form validation, data integrity checks, etc. which improves overall user experience and reduces errors.
+You can also get real-time data updates and notifications about order status changes without user interactions.

 Here is the same order processing analysis scenario as a chat-based experience: